akuklev/akuklev.github.io/README.md

 Pure objects `x : ⊡X` are self-contained;
 they do not interact through any references, even those available in the context, see [Controlling purity in Kotlin](kotlin_purity.pdf).
-Live objects `x : ⟐X` may have captured references, i.e., they can interact through references not present in the context.
+Live objects `x : ⟐X` may have captured references, i.e. they can interact through references not present in the context.
 Live objects include those that may interact or have interacted with the outside world, so they have a spectrum of possible states rather than one fixed state, just like the formal variables in Verse calculus.